scalameta/metals/docs/integrations/debug-adapter-protocol.md

 ```

 `buildTarget` is an optional parameter, which might be useful if there are
 identically named classes in different modules.
-A uri will be returned that can
+A URI will be returned that can
 be used by the DAP client.

 `envFile` is an optional parameter, which allows you to specify a path to a